pycage/shellfish/doc/Main.md

 ## News

+### May 2023
+* The method {@link html.Document#httpRequest} creates a HTTP request with progress monitoring.
+It acts as a replacement for the `fetch` command.
+  The property `maxHttpRequests` limits the number of simultaneous HTTP requests.

 ### April 2023
 * The method {@link core.Filesystem#write} now takes an optional progress callback function for monitoring the upload progress where supported.